JayPanchal7120/Aubergin-Interview-Task/README.md

 git clone https://github.com/JayPanchal7120/Aubergin-Interview-Task.git
 (or manually download this project)

-# will install all the dependencies for project
-npm run install-dependecies
+below command will install all the dependencies for project npm run install-dependecies